eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Strong software development experience
 	- Successful track record of delivering results in complex cross-functional projects
 	- Strong mathematical skills with knowledge of statistical methods
++ skill set:
+	- Responsible for content recommendation, text mining, user model construction, etc.;
+	- Optimize search recommendation system algorithm;
+	- Research on algorithms for knowledge extraction, mining, fusion and visualization based on big data;
+	- Algorithm and functional module code development, back-end algorithm API development, testing, technical documentation writing.
+	- Bachelor degree or above, major in computer, communication and other related fields;
+	- Have more than 3 years of work experience;
+	- Have a solid programming ability and master at least one back-end programming language (Python/Go/Java, etc.);
+	- Have a deep understanding of operating systems, data structures and algorithms